 Women with virtuous hearts

-While Vibhisana left his brother and joined the princes of Ayodhya, his wife stayed back to be a conduit for her husband and his immensely powerful brother.
+While Vibhishan left his brother and joined the princes of Ayodhya, his wife stayed back to be a conduit for her husband and his immensely powerful brother.
 Their daughter Trijata also followed in her parents’ footsteps in being a rakshasi with a virtuous heart.

 Mandodari on the other hand kept a close watch on Sita despite knowing that the monkey army had arrived and the days of Lanka were probably numbered.
 But she had the confidence that the arrow that could kill Ravana was safely hidden in her bedroom and no one could get it.